 Oxford Wedding Venues

 Oxford University has many amazing historic spaces that you choose for wedding or party.
-Venues like the Bodleian Library, Sheldonian Theatre, and the Examination Schools are gorgeous and all very popular for weddings.
+Venues like the Bodleian Library, Sheldonian Theatre, and the Examination Schools are gorgeous and all very popular for weddings and perfect for spectacular wedding photography.
 Other stunning venues with a connection the University include venues like Rhodes House, The Oxford Union and the Ashmolean Museum.

 Marrying in an Oxford College needs special planning, but this is definitely worth it for a unique and historic venue.
 If you are fortunate enough, many of the 38 Colleges have stunning chapels, atmospheric cloisters, and beautiful grounds.
 Some of the oldest date back to the 13th Century, and are beautiful and atmospheric wedding venues full of wonderful decoration and hidden corners.